Top 10 Worst Animals to Keep as Pets

 In addition, it is illegal to keep wolves or coyotes as pets in most states due to the risk of harm to humans and other animals.

-These animals can be unpredictable and dangerous if not handled properly, so leaving them in their natural habitat is best.
+These animals can be unpredictable and dangerous if not handled properly, so it is best to leave them in their natural habitat.

 8. Kinkajous